 I’d say shame on the NYT’s for publishing such trash but not sure it would make any difference; they clearly have no shame and are more interested in appeasing their Big Pharma-connected advertisers than ethical and accurate journalism.

 I’d suggest their reporters check more facts and more studies before publishing such biased crap.
 I’m sure a few of the ‘hundreds of studies’ that have been done to show positive benefits of DHA and EPA for a wide range of health issues could be easily found with a little research effort.

-Don’t they have access to the Internet?
-And can they delineate the difference between ‘medical treatment’ for diagnosed illness and ‘preventative care’.
+Don’t their reporters have access to the Internet?
+Can they delineate the difference between ‘medical treatment’ for diagnosed, severe illness and ‘preventative care’.
 Do they know the defintion of the word ‘adjunctive’?
 And that Omega 3 fatty acids can help prevent many illnesses?
 Have they ever heard of inflammation?

 Hundreds of studies suggest that omega-3s may provide some benefits to a wide range of diseases: cancer, asthma, depression, cardiovascular disease, ADHD, and autoimmune diseases, such as rheumatoid arthritis.

 Ignore the very few articles you will find saying there is little to no benefit to taking regular salmon oil, krill oil or fish oil supplements.
 Research and find a high-quality supplement, buy it, take it and keep making these excellent efforts to improve your health and try and reduce debilitating mood states of your bipolar disorder.